thesovereignrepo/The-Sovereign-Repository/Bitcoin/Network/Nodes.md

 * Dojo technology
 * BTCPay Server technology

-The best and easiest way is to purchase and install RoninDojo technology at your home or office.
+The best and easiest way is to purchase and install RoninDojo built technology at your home or office.

 ### [RoninDojo](https://web.archive.org/web/20240426061333mp_/https://wiki.ronindojo.io/en/home)
-RoninDojo is turnkey bitcoin node technology including hardware, software and support.
+RoninDojo provides turnkey bitcoin technology including hardware, software and support.
+See [What is RoninDojo?](https://blog.ronindojo.io/what-is-ronindojo)

+RoninCLI and the RoninUI graphical user interface make setting up and using your node smooth and enjoyable.

-**Tanto** by RoninDojo is a plug-and-play bitcoin node in a rugged premium aluminum case.
-The Tanto contains a ROCKPro64 single board computer with ARM microprocessor, memory, 1TB or 2TB SSD, Ethernet port and power supply.
-Preinstalled with software and optionally - recent snapshot of the blockchain database to minimize the time required to complete the Initial Blockchain Download (IBD) process, to get up and running.
+**Tanto** hardware offerings by RoninDojo are plug-and-play bitcoin nodes.
+The Tanto Gen2 contains a [ROCKPro64](https://pine64.org/devices/rockpro64) single board computer with ARM microprocessor, memory, 1TB or 2TB SSD, Ethernet port and power supply.
+Preinstalled with software and optionally - recent snapshot of the blockchain database to minimize the time required to complete the Initial Blockchain Download (IBD) process, to get up and running faster.
 Support is provided on [RoninDojo website](https://web.archive.org/web/20240421123402mp_/https://wiki.ronindojo.io/en/support) and on Telegram - [Dojo by Samourai Wallet](t.me/RoninDojoNode/1)

 [How to setup Tanto - Bitcoin Magazine](https://bitcoinmagazine.com/guides/set-up-ronindojo-for-private-bitcoin#gid=ci029c5f461008272a&pid=tanto04_1)

 [Why I Chose RoninDojo?](https://blog.ronindojo.io/why-choose-ronindojo/)

-`NOTE: New Tanto nodes are temporarily unavailable for purchase at the RoninDojo store.`
+`NOTE: Tanto nodes are temporarily unavailable for purchase at the RoninDojo store.` See [RoninDojo Status Update](https://blog.ronindojo.io/ronindojo-update-2024)

 ### [MyDojo](https://github.com/Dojo-Open-Source-Project/samourai-dojo/blob/develop/doc/DOCKER_ubuntu_setup.md)
 MyDojo by Samourai Wallet is open source software that lets you build a do-it-yourself node on your own computer hardware or virtual machine using the same open source code base used on RoninDojo Tanto.
 This path is much more challenging and requires your own hardware, technical expertise and extra time and patience.
 If you have background in Linux, you can get a node up and running MyDojo.
 (MyDojo is sometimes referred to as vanilla dojo to distinguish it from RoninDojo Tanto.)
-Setting up a node with MyDojo lacks the smooth user experience and addition premium user interface components provided RoninDojo Tanto.
+Setting up a node with MyDojo lacks the smooth user experience and additional premium user interface components (RoninCLI and RoninUI) provided with RoninDojo Tanto.
 Detailed instructions are provided [here](https://github.com/Dojo-Open-Source-Project/samourai-dojo/blob/develop/doc%2FDOCKER_ubuntu_setup.md).
 Support is provided on Telegram - [Dojo by Samourai Wallet](https://t.me/samourai_dojo)

 ### Attaching wallets to your Dojo node
 Self-custody wallets are attached/paired or *imported* to your node by taking steps in the wallet.
 Your node's onion address ([tor](https://www.torproject.org/)) is used to provide a secure, anonymous connection from your wallet to your node over the Internet.